adas1gupta/Leetcode/Heaps/Kth-Largest-Element-In-A-Stream/README.md

     - Return the top of the element because you acquired the k largest elements and want the kth largest one (aka the smallest of those largest elements).
     - Remember, you want the kth largest element, not the kth smallest one.

+ - self.heap[0] will be the kth largest element because you pop off the smallest elements when you exceed k.

 ## 🧪 Code
 See `solution.py`